newtang/newtang.github.io/_drafts/poo.markdown

 ---
 layout: post
 title:  "\"💩\".length === 2"
-date:   2017-03-07 14:07:00 -0800
+date:   2017-03-08 16:28:00 -0800
 categories: programming javascript
 ---

 Yup, it's true.
 In Javascript, `"💩".length === 2`.
 You can open up a Chrome debug console, or Node.JS REPL and see for yourself.
 But why?!
 And why does `'⛳'.length` only equal 1?

-It all comes down to codepoints and our friend, Unicode.
+It all comes down to codepoints and our friend, [Unicode](https://en.wikipedia.org/wiki/Unicode).
 If you're a little rusty on the details of Unicode and character sets, stop now, and read [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/).
 It's excellent, and I read it from time-to-time to refresh myself on details.

 The next few paragraphs are summaries from this superb [Javascript Unicode](https://mathiasbynens.be/notes/javascript-unicode) post by [Mathias Bynens](https://mathiasbynens.be).
 It's 5 years old, and sadly still true.

 Anyways, the Unicode codepoint range goes from U+0000 to U+10FFFF which is over 1 million symbols, and these symbols are divided into groups called planes.
 Each plane is about 65000 characters (16^4).
-The first plane is the Basic Multilingual Plane (U+0000 through U+FFFF) and contains all the commonly symbols we use everyday and then some.
+The first plane is the Basic Multilingual Plane (U+0000 through U+FFFF) and contains all the common symbols we use everyday and then some.
 The rest of the planes require more than 4 hexadecimal digits and are called supplementary planes or astral planes.
 I have no idea if there's a good reason for the name "astral plane."
 Sometimes, I think people come up with these names just to add excitement to their lives.

 The current largest codepoint?
-Why that would be a [cheese wedge](https://codepoints.net/U+1F9C0) at U+1F9C).  🧀   How did we ever communicate before this?
+Why that would be a [cheese wedge](https://codepoints.net/U+1F9C0) at U+1F9C0.  🧀 &nbsp; How did we ever communicate before this?

 We can express characters in a couple different ways: `"A" === "\u0041" === "\x41" === "\u{41}"`.
 These are escape sequences.
 The \x can be used for most (but not all) of the Basic Multilingual Plane, specifically U+0000 to U+00FF.
 The \u can be used for any Unicode characters.
 The curly braces are required if there are more than 4 hexadecimal digits and optional otherwise.
 This is for Javascript/HTML by the way.
 Other languages have their own sets of rules.